 National Semi-Finals: Students on Virginia’s winning team (or runner-up) are invited to participate in a proctored exam on April 24, 2018.
 Based on the scores from these tests, Virginia’s team may be invited to advance to the national competition.
-Four Adam Smith teams and four David Ricardo teams from around the country will advance to the final national competition — and one of Virginia’s 2017 teams advanced to the finals!
+New this year, eight Adam Smith teams and eight David Ricardo teams from around the country will advance to the final national competition — and one of Virginia’s 2017 teams advanced to the finals!

 National Finals: CEE will host the final round of the National Economics Challenge in New York City May 19-21, 2018.
-Accommodations and travel costs to New York will be covered for the students and their teacher.
+Half of the travel costs to New York will be covered for the students and their teacher.
 All hotel and meal costs will be covered once in New York.

 Virginia’s winning team (or runner-up) will be invited to participate in the National Personal Finance Challenge which is scheduled for Friday, May 11, 2018 in Lincoln, Nebraska.
 It will be held at the University of Nebraska Lincoln’s new College of Business.
 The competition will be an applied personal finance competition.
 Teams will receive a detailed fictitious family scenario and work to come up with a financial plan based on the scenario.
 Teams will present to the panel of expert judges.